juiyangchang/CarND-Term1-Traffic-Sign/README.md

 The convolution layer includes convolution, batch normalization and relu activation.
-Batch normalization is known to make the joint distribution of preactivation of different neurons less eclipical, thus helping the progress of gradient descent.
+Batch normalization is known to make the joint distribution of preactivation of different neurons less elliptical, thus helping the progress of gradient descent.
 If not specified, I always use `'SAME'` padding in convolutional and pooling layers.

 Batch normalization is also applied to the fully connected layer.
 A typcical fully connected layer includes matrix multiplication, batch normalization and neuronal activation.
 I would specify the type of activation function used in the table entry for the fully connected layer.
 Here the only fully connected layer has linear activation, its activation is further fed into softmax function for making predicitions.